 Let’s share the passion, Minnesota hunters!
 This season, we encourage hunters to invite someone new to get outside, mentor and make memories together.
 Spending time with someone who already hunts is the easiest way for beginners to learn.

-Take the pledge to take someone new
+Take someone new hunting

 Get started mentoring